 For Google Analytics data, apply Cost rules

-Summarize data from all data sources per Campaign
+Summarise data from all data sources per Campaign

 On the aggregated data apply CPC formula

-Note that formula based metrics in visualizations can not always be calculated in correct order after other formulas are calculated, depending on where this formula is applied.
+Note that formula based metrics in visualisations can not always be calculated in correct order after other formulas are calculated, depending on where this formula is applied.
 It is therefore not possible to use a formula in another formula.
 However, since rule based metrics are calculated before formulas they can depend on other aggregatable metrics and be used in formulas.